faroeq33/multistepform/multi-step-form-main/README.md

 Your users should be able to:

+- should see a summary of their selections on the final step and confirm their order
+- View

+  - View the optimal layout for the interface depending on their device's screen size
+  - See hover and focus states for all interactive elements on the page

+- Functionality

-- Complete each step of the sequence
+  - Complete each step of the sequence, including:

+    - Your info
+    - Select plan
+    - Add-ons
+    - Summary

   - Go back to a previous step to update their selections
   - See a summary of their selections on the final step and confirm their order
   - View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
   - Receive form validation messages if:
     - A field has been missed
     - The email address is not formatted correctly
     - A step is submitted, but no selection has been made

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.